 Isaiah has an incredible story.
-In the past three and a half years, the talented teen has transformed from a small-town singer to the most-streamed First Nations pop artist in the world.
+In the past four and a half years, the talented 21 year old has transformed from a small-town singer to the most-streamed First Nations pop artist in the world.

 Along the way he’s won The X Factor, represented Australia at the Eurovision Song Contest (finishing in the top 10), and is signed to Sony Music Australia.